-Five London boroughs have received backing from the Big Lottery fund and impact investor Bridges, in a pioneering partnership aimed at keeping young vulnerable people out of care.
+Five London boroughs have received backing from the Big Lottery fund and private equity investor Bridges, in a pioneering partnership aimed at keeping young vulnerable people out of care.

 The borough councils of Sutton, Tower Hamlets, Bexley, Merton and Newham commissioned the Positive Families Partnership to help more than 350 young people involved in serious antisocial behaviour or substance misuse.